-The 2022 scheme has exceeded the performance of the 2021 scheme significantly and a proposal for a Community Christmas Toy Scheme for 2023 will be brought back to a future meeting.
-RECOMMENDATION: that the update on the Community Christmas Toy Scheme be noted and a proposal for delivery of the scheme in 2023 will be brought to a future meeting of the Committee.
-Prepared by: Stef Buchanan, Community Planning Manager Agreed by: Ronan McKenna, Head of Community Planning 5.14 CP/PP/006 PEACEPLUS PARTERNSHIP MINUTES Members are reminded that the PEACEPLUS Partnership operates as a Working Group of Council.
-As such the minutes of the following PEACEPLUS Partnership meetings, - Full Partnership meeting minutes 11 October 2022 - Full Partnership meeting minutes 20 December 2022 are enclosed for consideration.
+The 2022 scheme had exceeded the performance of the 2021 scheme significantly and a proposal for a Community Christmas Toy Scheme for 2023 would be brought back to a future meeting.
+Proposed by Councillor Dunlop Seconded by Councillor McClelland and agreed that the update on the Community Christmas Toy Scheme be noted and a proposal for delivery of the scheme in 2023 will be brought to a future meeting of the Committee.
+ACTION BY: Stef Buchanan, Community Planning Manager 5.14 CP/PP/006 PEACEPLUS PARTERNSHIP MINUTES Members were reminded that the PEACEPLUS Partnership operates as a Working Group of Council.
+As such the minutes of the following PEACEPLUS Partnership meetings, - Full Partnership meeting minutes 11 October 2022 - Full Partnership meeting minutes 20 December 2022 were circulated for consideration.

-RECOMMENDATION: that the minutes of the PEACEPLUS Partnership meetings, as detailed, be approved.
-Prepared by: Lynda Kennedy, Community Programmes Manager Agreed by: Ronan McKenna, Head of Community Planning 5.15 CP/GR/164 HOLOCAUST MEMORIAL PROGRAMME Members are reminded that the Holocaust Memorial Programme proposal was deferred at the December 2022 Community Planning Committee and it was agreed to bring a report back to the January Committee meeting.
-Members are reminded that Holocaust Memorial Day is remembered globally each year on 27 January.
-To mark the Holocaust Memorial, it is proposed that a special programme is delivered that includes a series of learning workshops, followed by a visit to a former concentration and extermination camp, where acts of the Holocaust were committed.
-Following the successful Youth Intervention Programme delivered by Impact Network NI in 2021 that included a visit to Poland, Impact Network NI were invited by officers to develop a proposal to deliver a Holocaust Memorial Programme.
-This programme is enclosed for Members' information.
-It aims to promote an understanding of the impact of hate, division and inequality through the exploration of the Holocaust and other genocides, working to address issues around sectarianism and racism.
+Proposed by Councillor Lynch Seconded by Councillor Dunlop and agreed that the minutes of the PEACEPLUS Partnership meetings, as detailed, be approved.
+ACTION BY: Lynda Kennedy, Community Programmes Manager 5.15 CP/GR/164 HOLOCAUST MEMORIAL PROGRAMME Members were reminded that the Holocaust Memorial Programme proposal was deferred at the December 2022 Community Planning Committee and it was agreed to bring a report back to the January Committee meeting.
+Members were reminded that Holocaust Memorial Day was remembered globally each year on 27 January.
+To mark the Holocaust Memorial, it was proposed that a special programme would be delivered that would include a series of learning workshops, followed by a visit to a former concentration and extermination camp, where acts of the Holocaust were committed.
+Following the successful Youth Intervention Programme delivered by Impact Network NI in 2021 that included a visit to Poland, Impact Network NI had been invited by officers to develop a proposal to deliver a Holocaust Memorial Programme.
+This programme was circulated for Members' information.
+It aims to promote an understanding of the impact of hate, division and inequality through the exploration of the Holocaust and other genocides, working to address issues around sectorianism and racism.
 Anticipated costs for the programme are £28,000, to include facilitation, administration and one overseas visit to Krakow, Poland.
-Due to the current war in Ukraine and its proximity to Poland a contingency option has also been developed to visit Prague, Czech Republic.
-Participation in the programme is proposed as follows:
+Due to the current war in Ukraine and its proximity to Poland a contingency option had also been developed to visit Prague, Czech Republic.
+Participation in the programme was proposed as follows: